Risk Factors Dashboard

 We are subject to review and audit by governments at their sole discretion and, if any improprieties are found, we may be required to refund revenue we have received or forego anticipated revenue, which could have a material adverse impact on our revenue and our ability to bid in response to RFPs.

 We are subject to audits, investigations, and reviews relating to compliance with the laws and regulations that govern our role as a contractor to agencies and departments of the U.S. federal government, state, local, and foreign governments, and otherwise in connection with performing services in countries outside of the United States.
 Adverse findings could lead to criminal, civil, or administrative proceedings, and we could be faced with penalties, fines, suspension, or debarment.
 Adverse findings could also have a material adverse effect on us because of our reliance on government contracts.
-We are subject to periodic audits by U.S., federal, state, local, and foreign governments for taxes.
+We are subject to periodic audits by U.S. federal, state, local, and foreign governments for taxes.
 We are also involved in various claims, arbitrations, and lawsuits arising in the normal conduct of our business, including but not limited to bid protests, employment matters, contractual disputes, and charges before administrative agencies.

 We may be subject to fines, penalties, and other sanctions if we fail to comply with laws governing our business.

-Our business operates within a variety of complex regulatory environments, including but not limited to the FAR, Federal Cost Accounting Standards, the Truth in Negotiations Act, the Fair Debt Collection Practices Act (and similar national, state, and foreign laws), the Foreign Corrupt Practices Act, the United Kingdom Bribery Act, as well as the regulations governing Medicaid and Medicare and accounting standards.
-If a government audit finds improper or illegal activities by us or we otherwise determine that these activities have occurred, we may be subject to civil and criminal penalties and administrative sanctions, including termination of contracts, forfeiture of profits, suspension of payments, fines, and suspension or disqualification from doing business with the government.
+Our business operates within a variety of complex regulatory environments, including but not limited to the FAR, Federal Cost Accounting Standards, the Truth in Negotiations Act, the Fair Debt Collection Practices Act (and similar national, state, and foreign laws), the Foreign Corrupt Practices Act (FCPA), the United Kingdom Bribery Act, as well as the regulations governing Medicaid and Medicare and accounting standards.
+If a government audit finds improper or illegal activities by us or we otherwise determine that these activities have occurred, we may be subject to civil and criminal penalties and administrative sanctions, including termination of contracts, forfeiture of profits, suspension of payments, fines, and suspension or disqualification from doing business with various governments.
 Any such determination could adversely impact our ability to bid in response to RFPs in one or more jurisdictions.
 Further, as a government contractor subject to the types of regulatory schemes described above, we are subject to an increased risk of investigations, criminal prosecution, civil fraud, whistleblower lawsuits, and other legal actions and liabilities to which other private sector companies are not, the result of which could have a material adverse effect on our operating results, cash flows, and financial condition.

 Adverse judgments or settlements in legal disputes could harm our operating results, cash flows, and financial condition.

-We may be precluded from bidding and performing certain work due to other work we currently perform.19Table of ContentsWe may be precluded from bidding and performing certain work due to other work we currently perform.
+We may be precluded from bidding and performing certain work due to other work we currently perform.

 Various laws and regulations prohibit companies from performing work for government agencies that might be viewed as an actual or apparent conflict of interest.
 These laws limit our ability to pursue and perform certain types of work.
 For example, some of our businesses assist government agencies in developing RFPs for various government programs.
 In those situations, the divisions involved in operating such programs would likely be precluded from bidding on those RFPs.
 Similarly, regulations governing the independence of Medicaid enrollment brokers and Medicare appeal providers prevent us from providing services to other organizations such as health plans and providers.